Request for Information

-Although scientists have classified approximately 1.7 million organisms, they recognize that the overwhelming majority have not yet been catalogued, as it is estimated that between 10 and 50 million species may inhabit our planet worldwide (Why Save Endangered Species?
+Scientists estimate that between 10 and 50 million species inhabit our planet worldwide, although only approximately 1.7 million organisms have been catalogued (Why Save Endangered Species?
 USFWS, July 2005).
 All living things are part of a complex, often delicately balanced network called the biosphere, which is comprised of ecosystems.
-No one knows how the extinction of organisms will affect the other organisms in the ecosystem, but the removal of a single species can set off a chain reaction that can have deleterious effects for the system as a whole.
+The removal of a single species can set off a chain reaction that can have devastating effects for the system as a whole.

-There are specific benefits of conserving species, which can be thought of as “values.”
-These values include consumptive (e.g., harvesting, fishing, medicine), non-consumptive (e.g., wildlife viewing, ecosystem balance, ecotourism, cultural heritage), and non-use (e.g., species existence) benefits that people derive from species diversity.
-For a more detailed account of the values associated with protecting wildlife and threatened and endangered species including medicinal, agricultural, and natural diversity values, please read the U.S. Fish and Wildlife Service publication, Why Save Endangered Species?
+There are specific benefits of conserving species and maintaining species diversity, which can be thought of as “values.”
+These values include three types of benefits: consumptive (e.g., harvesting, fishing, medicine), non-consumptive (e.g., wildlife viewing, ecosystem balance, ecotourism, cultural heritage), and non-use (e.g., species existence).
+For a more detailed account of the values associated with protecting wildlife and threatened and endangered species including medicinal, agricultural, and natural diversity values, please read the U.S. Fish and Wildlife Service publication, Why Save Endangered Species?.

-Congress has recognized that endangered and threatened species of wildlife and plants “are of aesthetic, ecological, educational, historical, recreational, and scientific value to the Nation and its people.”
-When it passed the Endangered Species Act (ESA) in 1973 Congress promoted the recovery of threatened and endangered species, and the conservation of the critical habitat on which they depend.
-A species is considered threatened if it is likely to become endangered in the future.
-A species is considered endangered if it is in danger of extinction throughout all or a significant portion of its range.
-There are approximately 2,300 species listed as threatened or endangered under the ESA.
+As stated in the Endangered Species Act (ESA), Congress recognizes the “aesthetic, ecological, educational, historical, recreational, and scientific value” of conserving endangered and threatened species.
+In passing the ESA in 1973, Congress codified the Government’s commitment to promoting the recovery of threatened and endangered species and the conservation of the critical habitat on which they depend.
+A species is considered endangered if it is in danger of extinction throughout all or a significant portion of its range, and a species is considered threatened if it is likely to become endangered in the future (Endangered Species Act, 1973).
+There are approximately 1,775 species listed as threatened or endangered under the ESA.

 The National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (USFWS) administer the ESA for all threatened and endangered species.
 NMFS generally has jurisdiction over marine species, and USFWS has jurisdiction over all other listed species.
-These agencies are responsible for identification and listing of species as threatened or endangered, designation of critical habitat, development of species-specific recovery plans, cooperation with states, and consultation with federal agencies to ensure federal activities do not jeopardize the continued existence of a species.
-The primary goal for both USFWS and NMFS is to support species recovery.
+A primary goal for both USFWS and NMFS is to support species recovery.
+Collectively, these federal agencies are responsible for identification and listing of species as threatened or endangered; the designation of critical habitat, development of species-specific recovery plans; cooperation with state, tribal, and local governments; and consultation with other federal agencies to ensure federal activities do not jeopardize the continued existence of a species.

 What is critical habitat?
-Critical habitat is the specific geographic areas that contain physical and biological features essential to the conservation of an endangered or threatened species and that may require special management and protection.
+Critical habitat refers to the specific geographic areas that contain physical and biological features essential to the conservation of an endangered or threatened species and that may require special management and protection (Endangered Species Act, 1973).
 Critical habitat may also include areas that are not currently occupied by the species but will be needed for its recovery.

 Endangered Species in the Floodplain